Mummanajagadeesh/blog-/content/posts/HelloWorld/hw.md

 Whether it’s designing robots, coding up some AI models, or just fiddling with circuits, I love the overlap between software and hardware.

 Oh, and I’ll be honest: I’m also that guy who jumps from one project to another when boredom hits.
 But hey, it keeps things interesting, right?
 This blog is my way of documenting the chaos and maybe simplifying some of the stuff I’ve learned along the way.

+And yeah, like every robotics enthusiast, I’ve had my fair share of sparks and fried circuits along the way.
+(RIP to my first Arduino board—I barely knew you.

 ## What Am I Up To? 🔍